Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The development of strong networks can lead to the creation of new opportunities for work and further advancements.
+- Strong networks could lead to the creation of new opportunities for work and further advancements.

-- Reduce stress by learning Time Management Techniques and gaining the ability to delegate difficult tasks.
+- Reduce stress by implementing techniques for managing time and learning to delegate unpopular tasks.

 Not Establishing Goals